microsoft/azure-function-flex-open-ai/docs/workshop.md

 )
 ```

-This will be managed for you the authentication to the Azure OpenAI service and send the transcription to the service to get a summary of the transcription.
+This will manage for you the authentication to the Azure OpenAI service and send the transcription to the service to get a summary of the transcription.

 Then you just have to consume the `Content` property of the response object and update the `Completion` field of the `AudioTranscription` object: